Microchipping is compulsory for all dog owners in England.

 Check if your dog is chipped

-To check your details visit Chip It, Check It, and enter the dogs microchip number in the search engine.
-Once you know what database your dog’s details are recorded on then visit the relevant website.
+You can look up a microchip on the Petlog website.
+Enter the microchip number in the search field.
+Once you know which database your dog’s details are recorded on then visit the relevant website.

 Benefits of microchipping